anataliocs/audius-fetch-nft-auth/README.md

   - Making a `POST` request to `http://localhost:3000/api/auth` will call the Audius Fetch NFT client

 `helpers/store.ts`
   - This file sets up our zustand store.
 [Zustand](https://github.com/pmndrs/zustand) is a "small, fast and scalable bearbones state-management solution using simplified flux principles."
-Basically an easier, lighter-weight Redux.

 `components/Button.tsx`
   - Button component that changes depending on the users actions